boyd109/boyd109.github.io/blog/general/general11.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fMHtwEliAEk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+I am on my way to Neptune.
+The zero G and the extended duration of the journey is affecting me, both physically and mentally.
+I am alone.
+Something I always believed I preferred.
+But I confess, it’s wearing on me.
+I’ve let so many people down.

 > Have you done EVERYTHING to improve?

 - consistent practice